-Communicating through a secure, online donor portal
+Communicating with donors through a secure, online partner portal

 If you are using a LIMS that has a portal option, then this could be used to give your donors their own secure online view into your Biobank holdings.
 They can see (anonymously) what samples are available for researchers.
 Plus, you may want them to see personalized information, such as allowing them to track their own samples and where you’re using them!
 Dashboards can summarise information pertinent to them.